 Installation of a complex system into an existing aircraft via an approved design change (STC) will create a new configuration that requires type-specific ratings to carry out release to service of maintenance on the systems, including the initial release of the installation.
-This must be considered as part of the planning for the installation and the approach to approve the installation discussed with CAA to ensure availability of personnel with Type-Ratings or Maintenance Approvals as appropriate.
+This must be considered as part of the planning for the installation and the approach to approve the installation discussed with CAA to ensure availability of personnel with type-ratings or certificates of MA maintenance approvals as appropriate.

-66.55(a) - Part 145 Demarcation
+Rule 66.55(a) - Part 145 Demarcation